-To support individuals that purchase and use our test, we have established a toll-free customer support center that operates on a 24/7, 365-day per year basis.
-Through this center, consumers will have access to highly-trained, bilingual representatives who can answer questions about HIV/AIDS and the use of our test, and refer consumers to appropriate resources for follow-up confirmatory testing, counseling and medical treatment.
+To support individuals that purchase and use our test, we offer toll-free customer support on a 24/7, 365-day per year basis.
+This service provides consumers with access to trained representatives who can answer questions about HIV/AIDS and the use of our test, and refer consumers to appropriate resources for follow-up confirmatory testing, counseling and medical treatment.